dmjohnsson23/Ordain/README.md

 Of course, Ordain is not intended as a PHP-specific tool.
 I know for sure I want to support Python, especially the SqlAlchemy ORM.
 Probably some Java-based tools as well.

+Even still, we can't entirely escape type conversion if we want to support the `repr` tag, which I do feel is quite important.
+I do think something inspired by [cattrs](https://catt.rs) could fit the bill here.
+Each different `repr` type could roughly equate to a `Converter` in cattrs.

 ## Out-of-scope concepts